jyothishri184/Cryptocurrency-Analysis-using-Power-BI/README.md

 8. [License](#license)

 ## Introduction
-📍This repository provides tools and analyses for gaining insights into the cryptocurrency market.
-Whether you're a seasoned investor or a newcomer, making informed decisions in this vast and evolving ecosystem can be challenging.
-The following points outline the key functionalities of this tool:
+📍This is my first project on the data analysis field using Power BI, representing the beginning of my journey into the fascinating world of data analysis.

+## Cryptocurrency Overview
+Cryptocurrency, operating independently of banks, uses cryptographic methods for secure transactions through decentralized networks.
+As of 2021, there were 13,669 cryptocurrencies (source: Coin Market Cap), highlighting the dynamic nature of this digital financial landscape.

 ## Performance Comparison
- 🚀 **Compare:** Analyze the performance of four prominent cryptocurrencies: Bitcoin (BTC), Ethereum (ETH), Tether (USDT), Binance Coin (BNB), and XRP (XRP).
+ 🚀 **Compare:** Analyze the performance of five prominent cryptocurrencies: Bitcoin (BTC), Ethereum (ETH), Tether (USDT), Binance Coin (BNB), and XRP (XRP).

  🚀 **Historical Data:** Evaluate past cryptocurrency performance based on historical data for more informed investment decisions.